Book Appointment

 Norwood 2 is among the initial stages of the Norwood scale that classifies male pattern baldness, where minor alterations start to occur on the frontal hairline.
 Normally, differentiating between Norwood 2 and developing hairline is hard; however, some common characteristics make it possible to recognize it, as people with this condition may progress to alopecia.

-• Symmetrical temple recession (initial): The primary characteristic is hair withdrawal occurring on both temples.
+• Temple recession (initial): The first characteristic is the hair pulling back in both temples.

-• High hair density: Despite losing hair in the frontal parts, hair in the scalp is denser.
-Only hair in the front part is lost.
-Hair on the crown region is intact.
+• Hair density: In spite of the loss of hair in the frontal area, hair on the scalp is thick.
+This hair loss occurs only in the front.
+Hair on the crown area stays unharmed.

-Normally, the primary cause of Norwood Type 2 hair loss is Androgenetic Alopecia.
-This means that it is a hereditary and hormonalprocess, which can be called the first step of the disease.
-So, it is important to understand that Norwood Type 2 hair loss is caused by biology.
+Usually, the main reason for Norwood Type 2 hair loss is Androgenetic Alopecia.
+In other words, it is an inherited and biological process that can be referred to as the first stage of the disease.
+Thus, one should note that the main reason for Norwood Type 2 hair loss is biology.

 The major causes include the following: